infocusp/scaLR/config_README.md

 # Config Parameters

-This README explains different parameters used to run scaLR using a config file with an explanation of different subsections.
+This README explains different parameters used to run scaLR using a config file explaining different subsections.

 **NOTE**: The majority of parameters defined below follow name-params declaration i.e. you just need to mention the class name in `name` that has to be defined in the codebase & its parameters under `params` dict.